jtauber/enchiridion/README.md

 Epictetus's Enchiridion text and analysis

-`text` directory contains various English and Greek versions of the text.
+`text/` directory contains various English and Greek versions of the text.

 `analysis/enchiridion.txt` was produced by running `initial-convert.py` on `text/GK_schenkl.txt`.

 `tokens-to-parts.py` converts the text in `analysis/enchiridion.txt` to a line-per-verse format which can be found in `enchiridion.txt`.

+`formatted/` contains the English translations manually formatted in the same format as the top level `enchiridion.txt` file.

+`analysis/tagged.tsv` contains a tagged Enchiridion text achieved by aligning `enchiridion.txt` with the analysis in the Diorisis corpus (with some corrections to the text).

+`analysis/tagged_glossed.tsv` contains the same tagging but with glosses as well (initially from Perseus/Logeion shortdefs).

+Both the tagging and glossing are being curated and also a sentence-level alignment done with the English translations.

+A static website is being generated in `docs/` and served up at <https://jtauber.github.io/enchiridion>.